momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 #### Integration tests

-Early at Dropbox, I was trying to fix a regression in the screenshots feature on a new operating system version that wasn't yet in wide release.
+Early at Dropbox, where I currently work, I was trying to fix a regression in the screenshots feature on a new operating system version that wasn't yet in wide release.
 I wrote some new unit tests, ran the code on the target system, and felt pretty confident.
 In the process, due to subtle differences in the operating system APIs (which I had mocked out) I broke it on every version of the platform except the one I was repairing.
 It rolled out to some users, who caught it.
 I could probably point you to the forums post with the reports :/.

 Then I learned something about the limitations of unit tests: